Gaza has lost telecom contact again, while Israel's military announces it has surrounded Gaza City

-DEIR AL-BALAH, Gaza Strip (AP) — Gaza came under its third total communications outage since the start of the war late Sunday, while Israel's military announced it had encircled Gaza City and divided the besieged coastal strip into two.
+DEIR AL-BALAH, Gaza Strip (AP) — Gaza came under the third total communications outage since the start of the war, while Israel's military announced late Sunday that it had encircled Gaza City and divided the besieged coastal strip into two.

 “Today there is north Gaza and south Gaza,” Rear Adm.
-Daniel Hagari told reporters, calling it a “significant stage” in Israel’s war against the Hamas militant group.
+Daniel Hagari told reporters, calling it a “significant stage” in Israel’s war against the Hamas militant group ruling the enclave.
 Israeli media reported that troops are expected to enter Gaza City within 48 hours.
+Strong explosions were seen in northern Gaza after nightfall.

-But the "new collapse in connectivity" across Gaza reported by internet access advocacy group NetBlocks.org and confirmed by Palestinian telecom company Paltel made it even more complicated to share details on the new stage of the military offensive.
+But the "collapse in connectivity" across Gaza reported by internet access advocacy group NetBlocks.org and confirmed by Palestinian telecom company Paltel made it even more complicated to convey details of the new stage of the military offensive.

 “We have lost communication with the vast majority of the UNRWA team members," U.N.
 Palestinian refugee agency spokesperson Juliette Touma told The Associated Press.
-The first Gaza outage lasted 36 hours and the second one for a few hours, complicating efforts to share events on the ground.
+The first Gaza outage lasted 36 hours and the second one for a few hours.

 Earlier Sunday, Israeli warplanes struck two central Gaza refugee camps, killing at least 53 people and wounding dozens, health officials said.
-Israel said it would press on with its offensive to crush the territory's Hamas rulers, despite U.S. appeals for even brief pauses to get aid to desperate civilians.
+Israel said it would press on with its offensive to crush Hamas, despite U.S. appeals for even brief pauses to get aid to desperate civilians.

-Gaza's Health Ministry said more than 9,700 Palestinians have been killed in the territory in nearly a month of war, a number likely to rise as Israeli troops advance into dense, urban neighborhoods.
+Gaza's Health Ministry said more than 9,700 Palestinians have been killed in the territory in nearly a month of war, more than 4,000 of them children and minors.
+That toll likely will rise as Israeli troops advance into dense, urban neighborhoods.

 Airstrikes hit the Maghazi refugee camp overnight, killing at least 40 people and wounding 34 others, the Health Ministry said.
-The camp is in the zone where Israel’s military had urged Palestinian civilians to seek refuge as it focuses its offensive on the north.
+The camp is in the zone where Israel’s military had urged Palestinian civilians to seek refuge.

 An AP reporter at a nearby hospital saw eight dead children, including a baby, brought in after the strike.
-A surviving child was led down the corridor, her clothes caked in dust, an expression of shock on her face.
+A surviving child was led down the corridor, her clothes caked in dust.

 Arafat Abu Mashaia, who lives in the camp, said the Israeli airstrike flattened several multi-story homes where people forced out of other parts of Gaza were sheltering.